 The Facebook Cover Photo is the large panoramic image space at the top of the timeline.
 It’s also sometimes called the banner image or the header photo.

 Its display is responsive.
-Put another way, the size it’s displayed varies by the size of the browser window or device screen.
+Put another way, the size it’s displayed on-screen varies by the size of the browser window or device screen.
 You can see this effect if you change the size of your browser window while viewing the page.

 With the previous layout, trying to figure out what would display correctly in the Facebook cover photo was a bit complicated, because not every part of the image would display at all sizes.
 There were safe zones and strips being trimmed off on the desktop display.